Cambodia Backpacking Itinerary

 Tourists are encouraged to wear proper clothing, if you're worried about your fashion statement then wear Aladdin pants or a maxi dress.
 I chose the laid-back Aladdin pants and my cotton top with comfortable slippers.

 I've planned to roam around the temple on a bicycle if it weren't for our tuk-tuk ride.
 The bicycle rental was nowhere in sight too, in my research it cost maybe around 12 USD.
-If you have more than 2 days' access to the temple then why not rent a bicycle the next day.
-I guess having a tuk-tuk waiting for us was not that bad because each historical sites were far from the other.
+If you have more than 2 days' access to the temple, why not rent a bicycle the next day.
+I guess having a tuk-tuk waiting for us was not that bad because each historical site was far from the other.

 We roamed around the ruins like children in a playground.
 Up in here, Up in there.